palak-463/FoodTraceabilitySystemForHungerEradication/README.md

 Reports: In this section, admin can view donated food and registered food donors in a particular period.
 Admin can also update his profile, change the password and recover the password.

-Donor:<br>
+Donor:

-Dashboard: <br>In this section, donor can view total listed food and the total food takeaway.
+Dashboard: In this section, donor can view total listed food and the total food takeaway.

 List Your Food Details: In this section, donor can list the donated food detail.

 Requests: In this section, donor can view the request which is sent by the user.

 Search: In this section, donor can search food requests by request number.

 Donors can also update their profile, change their password and recover their password.

 User:

 Home Page: User can visit the website and check the details.

 About Us Page: User can see the details of the website.

 Contact Us Page: User can see the contact details and contact the website administrator.
 Food Available List: User can view available donated food and send the request for food.
 Request Food: The user can also request available food.